 Department of Sociology, Anthropology, and Social Work

 The Department of Sociology, Anthropology, and Social Work offers three Bachelor of Arts degrees.
-The Sociology major offers two concentration areas: Criminology and Sociology.
+The sociology major offers two concentration areas: criminology and sociology.
 Graduates have found positions in social service agencies, law enforcement agencies, non-profit organizations, social science research, and marketing.
 Some pursue graduate education in sociology, social work, criminology, elementary education, and library sciences, among others.
-The Sociology major provides students a solid foundation within the discipline, particularly in theory, research methods, statistics, and human diversity.
-Anthropology graduates have found positions in cultural resource management, archaeology, global health, environmental law, forensics, museums, and education.
-Anthropology is the study of human adaptation and our diversity as a species.
-The Anthropology major emphasizes research, problem-solving, and communication skills and offers practical hands-on experiences that translate into diverse educational and career opportunities.
-Social Work graduates are trained to become beginning-level generalist practitioners eligible for licensure and to apply for advanced-standing social work graduate programs.
+The sociology major provides students a solid foundation within the discipline, particularly in theory, research methods, statistics, and human diversity.
+Anthropology, the study of human diversity and adaptation, prepares students for domestic or international careers as archeologists, cultural resource mangers, educators, environmental and forensic scientists, museum curators, policy analysts, and researchers.
+Anthropology graduates have found positions in archaeology, business, communications, education, government, healthcare, museums and archives, and nonprofit foundations.
+The anthropology major emphasizes foundational knowledge in disciplinary research methods and theory, and provides practical skills training and lab and field experiences.
+Social work graduates are trained to become beginning-level generalist practitioners eligible for licensure and to apply for advanced-standing social work graduate programs.
 Social work graduates have found positions in family service agencies, child protective services, mental health facilities, hospitals, hospices, nursing homes, addiction treatment and rehabilitation, and criminal justice agencies.
-The BA in Social Work is fully accredited by the Council on Social Work Education.
+The BA in social work is fully accredited by the Council on Social Work Education.

 Sociology